tidle/dicers/README.md

 Assuming you have cargo installed, this will compile dicers and add it to your path.
 ### Executables
 Executables for your platform may be available in the latest release.
-Check the releases tab of the github page (https://github.com/tidle/dicers/)
+Check the releases tab of the github page (https://github.com/tidle/rsdice/)
 ### Source
-Simply execute `cargo build --release`, and the `dicers` executable will be found at `target/release/dicers`
+Simply execute `cargo build --release`, and the `rsdice` executable will be found at `target/release/rsdice`

 ## Use
 You can run dicers with no arguments and it will generate a password with six words using the short wordlist.